 Nearly every myth, folktale, or story cycle has a character who represents endings and permanent change.
 For Witches, Wiccans and many other Pagans, Samhain marks the conclusion of the bright half of the year.
-For many ancient peoples who can fall under the description “Celt,” Samhain was the end of the agrarian and pastoral growth cycle, and in particular, it was the Third Harvest, also know an as the Blood Harvest.
+For many ancient peoples who can fall under the description “Celt,” Samhain was the end of the agrarian growth cycle.
+In some traditions it was the Third Harvest, also know an as the Blood Harvest.

 Surrounded by gifts and tools, their bodies were smeared in a red ochre paste made from crushed hematite.
-It is the same red paste used in cave art, burials and body adornment all over the world for the last 100,000 years, and is still in use today.
-Many think the red ochre was meant to simulate the blood of the Great Mother, and that the act of smearing bodies with ochre before burial was to simulate the conditions of birth, as they returned the dead back to the body of the Goddess, perhaps to be born again, maybe just to be reabsorbed.
+It is the same red paste humans use in cave art, burials and body adornment globally over the last 100,000 years.
+It is still in use today.
+Perhaps the red ochre simulated the blood of the Great Mother.
+The act of smearing bodies with ochre before burial simulated the conditions of birth.
+And they returned the dead back to the Goddess, perhaps born again, maybe just reabsorbed.
 There are no written records from this time, so we don’t know why they did what they did.

-You may not have a mother or father, you may not give birth to a baby, you may not have sex, you may not feel happiness or sadness or anger in your life, but you will probably die.
-In the Western reality paradigm, we are told repeatedly that we are all alone, sealed off from each other.
-Our experiences are unique, our suffering, our joy, everything we see and feel merely a subjective interpretation of a solo trip.
+You may not have a mother or father.
+You may not have children.
+Perhaps you never have sex.
+You may not feel happiness or sadness or anger in your life, but you will probably die.
+In the Western reality paradigm, we repeatedly tell ourselves that we are alone, sealed off from each other.
+Our experiences are unique.
+Our suffering, our joy, everything we see and feel merely a subjective interpretation of a solo trip.
 Death, then, can be a reminder of our universal connections that exist outside of this current reality.
-Death also connects us to everyone else who has ever died, whether it’s our own death or simply witnessing the passing of another living thing.
+Death also connects us to every other living thing, because they too experience this force.

 Does The Death card mean physical death?

 Well, usually, no. But it can represent chaos.
-Absolute change that is apathetic to your wants and needs, and will not be stopped.
+Absolute change is apathetic to your wants and needs, and will not be stopped.
 Often, it indicates a profound personal transformation, so intense that it could feel like our “old self” has died.
 We can look at the change between your child self and your adult self.
 The child you didn’t physically die, but they are gone in a real sense.
 We cannot go back to being a child.
 But the child could still live on inside of us.
 And that element of life after death, or the idea that metaphorically we never die, is also essential.

-The Death card is related to The Tower card and the Judgement card through astrology.
-The Death card is ruled by Scorpio.
+Scorpio rules The Death Card.
 The Tower is ruled by Mars, the ancient planet that rules Scorpio.
 The Judgement card is ruled by Pluto, the modern planet that rules Scorpio.
-As if the concepts of Death weren’t heavy enough, now we know we are also working with the fiery lighting strikes of God (remember The Tower is also called “The House of God” in some decks), and the full-blown judgmental eye of the universe, witnessing every element of the process.
+As if the concepts of Death weren’t heavy enough!
+Now we know we are also working with the fiery lighting strikes of God.
+Remember another name for the Tower is “The House of God” in some decks.
+It can feel like the full-blown judgmental eye of the universe, witnessing every element of the process.

 This process is not about winning, and it’s not about conquering.
 It is about being overcome.
-When we resist this kind of change—whether it’s a personal psychological shift or our entire paradigm changing around us— the more we fight it, the more damage we do to ourselves and the people around us.
+When we resist change—whether it’s a personal psychological shift or our entire paradigm changing around us— the harder it becomes.
 You will change.
 Or you will be changed.
-The only grace we can muster is, like the figures in some Death cards, to just lie down and let this moment wash over you.
+The only grace we can muster, like the figures in some Death cards, is to lie down and let this moment wash over you.
 Many parts of ourselves, especially the ego, will fight hard against this change.

-The querent is probably doing The Work, and this is a sign from the Universe that integration of the spiritual death is imminent, and that the soul or super-consciousness has woken up and remembered itself as a small part of a much larger whole.
-That what has seemed like “opposites” in the world-view of the querent has meshed into one unified vision of reality, and they no longer see a separation between themselves, past or alternate versions of themselves, other people and the Gods and archetypes of this reality.
+The querent is probably doing The Work, and this is a sign from the Universe that integration of the spiritual death is imminent.
+The soul or super-consciousness has woken up and remembered itself as a small part of a much larger whole.
+That what has seemed like “opposites” in the world-view of the querent has meshed into one unified vision of reality.
+Finally, they may no longer see a separation between past, present, and future Selves.
+Or even other people and the Gods and archetypes of this reality.